As the Greek philosopher Heraclitus identified more than two thousand years ago, the only thing that is constant is change.

 Putting a financial plan in place is the first step to success

-Our financial planning doesn’t start with a list of your assets or expenditure.
+Our financial planning doesn’t start with a list of your assets or expenditures.
 It begins with finding out what’s most important to you in life, and why.
 Typical answers include:

 - I want to be my own boss